mitogen-hq/mitogen/docs/api.rst

 Sender Class
 ------------

+.. currentmodule:: mitogen.core

-.. class:: mitogen.core.Sender (context, dst_handle)
+.. class:: Sender (context, dst_handle)

     Senders are used to send pickled messages to a handle in another context, it is the inverse of :py:class:`mitogen.core.Sender`.